space-schnoodle/pratice-course-natours/README.md

 # pratice-course-natours

- Practice project of course of advance CSS
+ Practice project of course of advance CSS; following the steps of the Udemy course https://www.udemy.com/course/advanced-css-and-sass/?couponCode=NEWYEARCAREER by professor Jonas Schmedtmann.